OctopusDeploy/docs/docs/deployment-examples/custom-scripts/raw-scripting.md

 ![Machine policy settings for connection test only](images/machine-policy-connection-test-only.png)

-## Deploying To SSH Endpoint Without Calamari (i.e. no Mono prerequisite) {#RawScripting-DeployingToSSHEndpointWithoutCalamari(i.e.noMonoprerequisite)}
+## Deploying To SSH endpoint without Calamari (i.e., no Mono prerequisite) {#RawScripting-DeployingToSSHEndpointWithoutCalamari(i.e.noMonoprerequisite)}

 While raw scripting does not require a Transfer a Package step, the below scenario walks though a basic scenario of using a raw script in conjunction with the Transfer a Package step to extract a package on an SSH endpoint where Mono is unable to be installed.